-When was the last time you organized this spot?
-It may feel daunting, but it won’t take long and you can create a tonne of extra storage space just by cleaning out the clutter.
-The first task is to pull everything out.
+The first task is to pull everything out from under the sink.
 Once you can easily see what you have, return only the items that you use.
-Toss anything that is broken, expired, or looks gross.
+Toss anything that is broken or expired.
 Next, add customizable shelves that fit around the plumbing.
 Once you have proper shelving, it’s easier to keep the space tidy, since you won’t just toss everything into a dark hole.

 Food storage containers

 Match food-storage containers and lids, tossing any that are cracked, warped, melted, or don’t seal properly.
 Then, get an organizer to keep them all together.
 Move the ones you rarely use to a less convenient spot, so they are out of the way.

 Don’t miss these pro tips on how to organize your fridge.